DV- 2021 Program

 The Department of State annually administers the statutorily-mandated Diversity Immigrant Visa Program.
 Section 203(c) of the Immigration and Nationality Act (INA) provides for a class of immigrants known as “diversity immigrants” from countries with historically low rates of immigration to the United States.
-For Fiscal Year 2020, 50,000 Diversity Visas (DVs) will be available.
+As in previous years, up to 50,000 visas are available for DV -2021.

 DO NOT wait until the last week of the registration period to enter, as heavy demand may result in website delays.
 No late entries or paper entries will be accepted.